harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Pectoral fascia thickness varies greatly between people.
 The lower pectoral fascia is thicker then the upper with the upper pectorial region averaging .49mm in thickness and the lower averaging .60mm in thickness.

-There is a significant deviation from these averages in both the thickness &amp; pliability among individuals.
+There is a significant deviation from these averages in both the thickness & pliability among individuals.
 One study found lower pectoral fascia thickness varied from a high of .99mm to a low of .24mm.

 So from this brief summary we can understand that: